 5 inspiring examples of how BIM professionals use BIMcollab

-You are starting another project and you know the drill.
-You have a well-established workflow, a capable and experienced team, they have their preferred BIM modeling tools, and you use BIMcollab to coordinate your project issues.
+You are starting yet another BIM project and you know the drill.
+You have a well-established workflow, a capable and experienced team with access to their preferred BIM modeling tools, and you use BIMcollab to coordinate your project efficiently.
 You’ve been down this path many times before.

 1. Involve your non-BIM stakeholders

-Sure, issue management is commonly used on BIM projects.
-But on any project, not all team members are BIM users.
-And often the non-BIM savvy members feel excluded from project coordination.
+Model checking and issue management are commonly used in BIM projects.
+Nevertheless, any project team includes members who are not yet BIM users.
+Often, these non-BIM savvy members feel excluded from project coordination.

 3. Prevent reporting of duplicate clashes

-With our Delete Issue feature, we see project leaders allowing for coordination flexibility, in both accounting for new team members adding test issues and experienced members adding issues by mistake.
+Project leaders can easily report and delete any already reported clashes.
+The Delete Issue feature allows for coordination flexibility, in both accounting for new team members adding test issues and experienced members adding issues by mistake.
 The Delete Issue feature provides an opportunity for project leaders to keep a clean and organized project history, without any unnecessary issues cluttering the project library.

 4. Get the most out of your data with Power BI

 You don’t have to be a data analyst to manage construction risks through your project data.
-We see more and more users share their examples of how they use the BIMcollab’s integration with Power BI to monitor the project’s health.
+We have more and more users sharing examples of how they use the BIMcollab integration with Power BI to monitor their project’s health.

-With BIMcollab’s powerful integration with Power BI, which offers custom data visualization tools, you can harvest your data to track the project progress, identify trends, isolate problem areas, and predict future bottlenecks.
-Staying on top of your current data, allows you to proactively stay on top of future risks before they impact your project delivery.
+BIMcollab’s powerful integration with Power BI offers custom data visualization tools.
+It allows you to harvest your data, track the project’s progress, identify trends, isolate problem areas, and predict future bottlenecks.
+Insight into your project data enables you to stay on top of future risks before they impact your project delivery.

-TIP: If you want to try out Power BI but don’t know where to start, we’ve got you covered.
-Start by downloading and connecting our Power BI Dashboard template file, that you can further customize for your needs.
+TIP: If you want to try Power BI but don’t know where to start, we’ve got you covered.
+Download and connect to our Power BI Dashboard template file and customize it to your needs.

 5. Organize coordination meetings in virtual reality

-With the current pandemic situation, many team members are not able to join in-person coordination meetings, many stakeholders work from several location, and many site jobs have limited access.
-Here is where having an option to host virtual project walkthroughs inside the project 3D models comes in really handy.
-It not only gives you the flexibility in physical meeting location, but also offers a unique opportunity to easily visualize the issue’s setting, even for stakeholders that lack understanding of the project context.
+Nowadays, we often work online, meaning that team members are not always able to join coordination meetings in person.
+Hence, having the option to host virtual project walkthroughs inside the project’s 3D models comes in handy.
+It not only gives you flexibility but offers a unique opportunity to easily visualize the location of an issue, even for stakeholders that lack understanding of the project’s context.

-Through BIMcollab’s integration with most powerful virtual reality platforms on the market like Vrex, Formitas and Verify3d, teams can organize remote coordination and design reviews in the model context, review constructability problems, and flag issues directly in the model as they come up.
-All project stakeholders can join the session from their computers, and participate in the collaboration process with a few clicks.
+Through BIMcollab’s integration with powerful virtual reality platforms like Vrex, Formitas and Verify3d, teams can organize remote coordination and design reviews in the model context.
+They can review constructability problems, and flag issues directly in the model as they come up.
+All project stakeholders can join the session online and actively participate in the collaboration process.

 There you have it, 5 unique BIMcollab use examples, to shake up your existing coordination process.
-We hope we gave you some ideas of new tools and workflows to potentially try out on your project, while keeping up with the latest industry developments.
+We hope we have given you some ideas of new tools and workflows to try within your project, while keeping up with the latest industry developments.